-In addition to your primary health care provider (doctor or midwife), there are VCH provides prenatal programs to support you in your pregnancy.
+In addition to your primary health care provider (doctor or midwife), there are programs to support you in your pregnancy.

-If you are young (24 or under), have a low income, or have concerns about how you are going to cope with caring for your new baby, please call 1-855-550-2229 and talk to a public health nurse or complete the self referral form.
+If you are young (24 or under), have a low income, or concerns about coping while caring for your new baby, there are services for you.
+Call 1-855-550-2229 and talk to a public health nurse or complete the self referral form.

 - Make healthy choices in pregnancy